-In addition to the interim measures described above, 42 laboratory windows on the 3rd, 7th, and 8th floors of Tower A were removed as reported in the PCB Remediation Activities Completion Report dated December 17, 2012.
-All other windows within the low-rise building, including the library areas, are being removed as part of a large-scale window replacement project scheduled to be completed in Q1 2015 (refer to the September 17, 2013 notification submittal).
+In addition to the interim measures described above, windows within the high rise and low rise buildings were removed as part of renovation projects.
+As part of the NIH renovations, 42 laboratory windows on the 3rd, 7th, and 8th floors of Tower A were removed as reported in the PCB Remediation Activities Completion Report dated December 17, 2012.
+All other windows within the low-rise building (i.e., those outside Room A106) including the library areas, were removed as part of a large-scale window replacement project (refer to the September 17, 2013 notification submittal and the December 29, 2014 Completion Report).